datagrok/subcommander/README.md

         return execvp(argv[1], &(argv[1]));
     }

-Now, whenever a script that lives in ~/bin/proj.d is run, # LEFT OFF HERE
+Now, whenever a subcommand is executed by `proj`, the environment variable `FOO_PATH` will be set to `/tmp/foo`.

+**Remember: Subcommander configuration files are just normal executables that exec() their arguments.**

 These names are dependent on what you name your tool.
-If instead of `proj` you called your tool `foo`, your context file would be named `.foo.context`, and your rc file would be named `~/.foorc`.
+If instead of `proj` you called your tool `foo`, your context files would be named `.foo.context`, and your rc file would be named `~/.foorc`.

 ### Integration with virtualenv